Last updated: July 30, 2021 Originally Posted: June 28, 2018

 Here are some of our favorite places to visit for wine (and other beverages) and food in this area.

-Bella Wines is exclusively dedicated to making sparkling wines.
+- Bella Wines is exclusively dedicated to making sparkling wines.
 As per their website “Bella produces natural sparkling wines of exceptional quality using the traditional and ancestrale methods”.
-The tasting fee here is $10 and waived with a purchase.
+During the summer of 2020, Bella stopped offering regular tastings ad instead offered tours of the farm with a tasting for about $15 (no information has been posted about their plans for summer 2021).
 We really enjoyed everything we sampled and appreciate how skilled they are at making wine here.
-We were lucky to visit when they were sampling their 2013 Reserve Cuvée which tasted like Veuve Clicquot in our opinion.

-Deep Roots Winery on the Naramata is newer but worth a visit if you’re looking for unoaked Chardonnay and white wine to pair with Asian food, get their Parentage White.
-Barry swears that their Parentage is the only wine that can handle cilantro in Asian dishes and we’re looking forward to trying it out!
+- Deep Roots Winery on the Naramata is newer and worth a visit if you’re looking for unoaked Chardonnay and white wine to pair with Asian food, get their Parentage White.
+Barry swears that their Parentage is the only wine that can handle cilantro in Asian dishes and he is right!

-Elma: Elma is a newer restaurant in Penticton by the lake and while it seems out of place near the old-school motels, it has found its place by offering unique and delicious food in a casual but upscale space.
+- Elma: Elma is a newer restaurant in Penticton by the lake and while it seems out of place near the old-school motels, it has found its place by offering unique and delicious food in a casual but upscale space.
 Inspired by Turkish cuisine and design, the majority of the menu is family-style.
 We wouldn’t say it is authentic Turkish food but captures the flavours and spices for sure.
 If you’ve been to Turkey, you will feel kinship to some of the art in the restaurant and the tiles (they came from Turkey!).
-We highly recommend the meatballs, eggplant, flatbread, and zucchini fritters.
-We hope to try the Tomahawk steak that needs to be ordered 24 hours in advance next time!
-It is nice to be able to enjoy food like this with local beer, wines, and cocktails away from the wineries for a more relaxed experience.
-Note: Walk-ins are accepted but it does get very busy and so reservations are required.
-A happy is offered on some days between 15:00-17:00 but other than the drinks, the food specials are confusing and not the best value.
-Some items are crossed out as unavailable on the menu but are available sometimes so ask your server.

-Highway 97 Brewery is one of a few craft breweries in the Okanagan Valley and a good place to enjoy a nice cold beer on their patio.
+- Highway 97 Brewery is one of a few craft breweries in the Okanagan Valley and a good place to enjoy a nice cold beer on their patio.
 In addition to draft beer, they also sell canned beer and provide growler fills.
+They are working on opening up a new location across from Cannery Brewing soon.

 Summerland’s small-town setting on Okanagan Lake makes it a good choice as a home-base or even as a day trip since it is only 45 minutes away from Kelowna and 15 minutes away from Penticton.
 In addition to wine, there are also cideries, distilleries and a brewery part of Summerland’s Bottleneck Drive, which has 24 members.